-The Associate of Applied Science degree in Criminal Justice teaches students the fundamentals of the criminal justice system and criminal justice skills.
-Areas of study include corrections, law enforcement, and the court system.
-The program develops knowledge of human behavior, the social environment and community resources, while providing an introduction to the complex network within the criminal justice system.
+The Associate of Applied Science degree in Criminal Justice is designed to teach students the fundamentals of the criminal justice system: law enforcement, the judicial system, and corrections.
+This associate's degree program is designed to prepare students by presenting numerous ideas, topics, and research which are directly connected to various aspects of human behavior in the social environment as they apply to the many levels of criminal justice understanding.
+Students will also be introduced to a variety of interdisciplinary concepts, such as those found within sociology and psychology and how they relate to the student of criminal justice.
 The curriculum is designed to offer a balance of theory and application to encourage and develop critical thinking skills.
-The degree in Criminal Justice enables students and current police officers to enhance their skill and knowledge base in working with diverse populations, and provides a foundation for those wishing to pursue a bachelor's degree in Criminal Justice or related course of study.
+An A.A.S. degree in Criminal Justice enables students to enhance their skill and knowledge base in working with diverse populations.